Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudsupport-v2beta/readme.md

 Create a file attachment on a case or Cloud resource.
 The attachment object must have the following fields set: filename.
 */
 await gapi.client.cloudsupport.media.upload({ parent: "parent",  });

-/*
-Update the specified case.
-Only a subset of fields can be updated.
-*/
-await gapi.client.cloudsupport.organizations.updateCases({ name: "name",  });

-/*
-Update the specified case.
-Only a subset of fields can be updated.
-*/
-await gapi.client.cloudsupport.projects.updateCases({ name: "name",  });
 ```